 The industrial designers Peter Grahl and Horst Oehlke (Hochschule für industrielle Formgestaltung Halle) created this UFO-like design of an electric device for manicure and pedicure.
 The design dates back to 1974, when Sigmund Jähn became the first German to fly into space four years later.
 The race into space (known as the space age) inspired many industrial and architectural designers in the 1960s/70s.
 The State Security was also interested in UFO sightings (those in the sky) and investigated several cases in East Germany.
 The best known sighting occurred near Greifswald shortly before Reunification, in August 1990, but it turned out to be a Warsaw Pact military exercise.

-Fewa and the oldest avatar of the DDR: Johanna.
-However, the advertising figure existed even before the DDR.
+Fewa and the oldest avatar of the GDR: Johanna.
+However, the advertising figure existed even before the GDR.
 Over the years, Johanna was regularly adapted to the design perception of the time, overhauled and redrawn.
 The geometrically round face as well as the red »Lady Bun« have remained and are sufficient to recognise the figure again and again.
 Fewa, you make design look so simple!

 The packaging of the table menage of the VEB MLW Polyplast Halberstadt boasts in large, friendly letters with the words »TABLE MENAGE practical • shapely«.
 These are true words!